Manage users and groups in (Azure) Active Directory? - mailbox - create

-You can activate Active Directory synchronisation via these instructions or via the video below.
+Active Directory synchronization can be activated via these instructions or via the video below.

 Group management in Azure Active Directory

-After you have set up the synchronisation, you can create and manage users and groups in both the on-premises Active Directory and the Cloud Active Directory.
+After you set up synchronization, you can create and manage users and groups in both the on-premises Active Directory and the Cloud Active Directory.

-A Azure AD-group allows users to be organised, making it easier to manage permissions.
+With a Azure AD-group allows users to be organized, making it easier to manage permissions.
 Groups allow the resource owner (or the Azure AD-Directory owner) to assign a set of access permissions to all members of the group.

-Groups allow a policy to be defined and then specific users to be added and removed.
-In this way, access can be granted or denied with minimal effort.
+With groups, policies can be defined and then specific users can be added and removed.
+Thus, access can be granted or denied with minimal effort.

-Even better, Azure AD offers the possibility of defining membership based on rules, such as the department in which a user works or the position they hold.
+Even better, Azure AD allows you to define membership based on rules, such as the department where a user works or the position they hold.

 In Azure AD , you can define two different types of groups:

 - Security Groups.
 These are the most common security groups and are used to manage member and computer access to shared resources for a group of users.
 For example, you can create a security group for a specific security policy.
 This way you can give a set of permissions to all members at once instead of adding permissions individually for each member.
 This option requires a Azure AD administrator.

-- Microsoft 365 Groups.
-These groups provide opportunities for collaboration by giving members access to a shared inbox, calendar, files, SharePoint-site and more.
-This option also allows you to give people outside your organisation access to the group.
+- Microsoft 365 groups.
+These groups provide opportunities for collaboration by giving members access to a shared inbox, calendar, files SharePoint-site and more.
+This option also allows you to give people outside your organization access to the group.
 This option is available to both users and administrators.

 Press: "New group"

-Then choose which group you want to create.
+Next, choose which group you wish to create.

 Create a security Group as a test.

 Create a dynamic group in Azure AD

-Create a security group via https://portal.azure.com a security group. click on: new group
+Create a security group via https://portal.azure.com. click on: new group

 Choose dynamic user